cornice pan3

-Duration 5 days ~ At grade II/III this trip increases the technical level of our mountaineering course allowing a steeper more technical environment in which to learn about multi-pitch winter climbing.
+Duration 5 days ~ At grade II/III this trip builds on the technical level of our mountaineering course allowing a steeper more technical environment in which to learn about winter climbing.
+2 day weekend version of this trip now available.

 -Qualified, local guiding and instruction